Received a summons

-- If the amount of the Non-Domestic Rates as shown on the summons is paid in full prior to the date of the hearing, subject to cheque clearance, then further costs are not payable and your attendance at court is not required as all proceedings will be stopped
+If you have received a summons it will be because according to the council's records you have failed to pay the amount due, as shown on previous notices.
+If the amount of the Non-Domestic Rates as shown on the summons is paid in full prior to the date of the hearing, then further costs are not payable and your attendance at court is not required.

-- Before commencing legal proceedings for recovery the council always sends an account and a statutory reminder notice
+- Before commencing legal proceedings for recovery the council will always issue a business rates bill and a statutory reminder notice

 - Failure to receive such notices does not in any way invalidate the summons